Cali Cartel: Retaliation

 In the 1980s and early 1990s, the communist guerrillas struck at the drug cartels.
-In 1981, the then-guerrilla group, Movimiento 19 de Abril (M-19; "19th of April Movement"), kidnapped Marta Nieves Ochoa, the sister of the Medellín Cartel's Ochoa brothers, Jorge, Fabio and Juan David.
+In 1981, the guerrilla group, Movimiento 19 de Abril (M-19; "19th of April Movement"), kidnapped Marta Nieves Ochoa, the sister of the Medellín Cartel's Ochoa brothers, Jorge, Fabio and Juan David.
 M-19 demanded a ransom of $15 million for Marta's safe release, but were rejected.
 In response to the kidnapping, the Medellín and Cali cartels, as well as associated traffickers, formed the group Muerte a Secuestradores (MAS; "Death to Kidnappers").
 Traffickers contributed funds, rewards, equipment and manpower for MAS operations.
 Leaflets soon after were dropped in a football pitch in Cali announcing the formation of the group.
 MAS began to capture and torture M-19 members in retaliation.
 Within three days, Marta Nieves was released.
 The group MAS, however, would continue to operate, with hundreds of killings attributed to them.

 In 1992, the guerrilla faction Fuerzas Armadas Revolucionarias de Colombia (FARC; "Revolutionary Armed Forces of Colombia") kidnapped Christina Santa Cruz, the daughter of Cali Cartel leader José Santacruz Londoño.
 FARC demanded in exchange for the safe return of Christina a ransom of $10 million.
 In response, the Cali Cartel kidnapped 20 or more members of the Colombian Communist Party, Patriotic Union, the United Workers Union, and the sister of Pablo Catatumbo, a representative of the Simón Bolívar Guerrilla Coordinating Board.
 Eventually, after talks, Christina and the sister of Catatumbo were released.
 It is unknown what happened to the other hostages taken by the cartel.

 During the narco-terror war waged by Pablo Escobar on the Colombian government, it is believed a hired assassin attempted to kill Herrera while he was attending a sports event.
 The gunman opened fire using a machine gun on the crowd where Herrera was sitting, killing 19.
 However, he did not hit Herrera.
 Herrera is believed to have been a founding member of Los Pepes, a group which operated alongside authorities with the intention of killing or capturing Pablo Escobar.

 The Cali cartel then hired a member of Colombia's military, a civil engineer named Jorge Salcedo.
 They wanted him to help them plot an assassination of Pablo Escobar.
 They hired him because they heard that Salcedo had in the past, befriended and hired a group of mercenaries to wage war against the left-wing guerrilla forces in an operation sanctioned by Colombia's military.
 The mercenary group was made up of 12 former special operations soldiers, including the British Special Air Service.
 Salcedo felt it was his patriotic duty and accepted the deal to bring the mercenaries back to Colombia and help plan the operation to kill Pablo Escobar.